 Inveterate meddling #104: dedicated earth connections

 OK we've outlined the DIY mains spur.
 When possible, this includes a dedicated earth path for equipment which needs this connection, but this is not without risk.
-Here we outline the issues to do with this new earth path and we're abandoning our usual 'happy-go-gibbonlike' demeanor to play the role of 'safety nazi' on this, using lots of red ink and word like 'risk', because the risks of fire and electrocution are real enough for the ignorant.
+Here we outline the issues to do with this new earth path and we're abandoning our usual 'happy-go-gibbonlike' demeanor to play the role of safety-nazi on this, using lots of red ink and word like 'risk', because the risks of fire and electrocution are real enough for the ignorant.

-By way of a basic introduction, protective earthing is primarily a safety feature.
-In the event that a piece of electrical equipment becomes faulty such that the mains 'live' conductor leaks to the equipment casing or some other touchable element, the fact that these parts are earthed (grounded, US) the resulting short circuit means a high fault current flows ensuring that the fuse blows, disconnecting the electrical supply.
-Functionally, this happens by the earth being a secondary route bonded to the neutral connector.
-Essentially then the mains supply is unbalanced, with one conductor - 'live' - 240VAC above the 'earth' potential and the other being connected to 'everything else'.
-Hence the need for plugs that only fit one way.
+In the event that a piece of electrical equipment becomes faulty such that the mains 'live' conductor leaks to the equipment casing or some other touchable element, the fact that these parts are Earthed (grounded, US).
+The resulting short circuit means a high-enough fault current flows to ensure that the fuse/primary circuit protection blows, disconnecting the Mains electrical supply.
+Functionally, this happens by the Earth being a secondary route bonded to the neutral connector.
+Essentially then the mains supply is unbalanced, with one conductor - 'Live' - 240VAC above the 'Earth' potential and the other conductor - Neutral -being only a functional current return within appliance line cords.
+Hence the need for plugtops that only fit one way.

 The Right Way